 Overinflated tires will give you a very harsh ride where all road vibrations and bumps are felt.

-As shown above, range is greatly affected by tire pressure.
+As shown above, the range is greatly affected by tire pressure.
 In our tests, the effects were as much as a 3% drop in range for every 1 PSI we dropped tire pressure.

 Underinflated tires have increased rolling resistance, which puts more strain on the motors.
 In turn, it consumes more battery to maintain the same speed.